 The process of diagnosing albinism most often involves:

-- Comparing the individual's coloration to family members
+- comparing the individual's coloration with that of family members

 The most reliable way to diagnose albinism is with genetic testing.
-However, if there is a history of albinism within the family, this is not always deemed necessary.
+However, in families with a history of albinism, this is not always necessary.

-Albinism does not get worse with age, and a child with albinism is able to flourish and achieve the same education and employment as a person without the condition.
+Albinism does not worsen with age.
+A child with albinism can flourish and achieve the same education and employment as a person without the condition.

 These social factors can lead to stress, low self-esteem, and isolation.